duttasamd/LieToMe/README.md

 *IMPORTANT INFORMATION FOR SETTING UP*:

+External libraries used : JSoup and Apache-OpenNLP.\
+The jar files required are present in the 'lib' folder.
+The 'lib' folder needs to be included in the build path in order to produce a successful build.

+The start point of the project, main() is in the 'LieToMe.java' file.

+In terminal,

+`javac -d out -cp lib/jsoup-1.11.3.jar:lib/opennlp-tools-1.9.0.jar -sourcepath src src/nlpproject/LieToMe.java`

+should compile the code.

 config.xml in the root folder is important.
 It contains information about file paths and number of thread settings.

 > File Paths : By default all the required files (including the input files) are stored in a folder called "res" in the root directory.